iamgopinathbehera/Employee-Attrition-and-Performance-Analytics/README.md

 ---

 Open the link provided in the terminal (e.g., http://localhost:8501) to access the app.

-How to Use ⚙️
+- How to Use ⚙️
-EDA Notebook
+**1.EDA Notebook**
-Run the EDA - Employee Attrition and Performance Analytics.ipynb to explore the dataset and gain insights.
+Run the EDA - <i>Employee Attrition and Performance Analytics.ipynb<i> to explore the dataset and gain insights.

 Key Outputs: Visualizations and initial statistical observations.

-Model Training Notebook
+**2.Model Training Notebook**
-Use the Model Training - Employee Attrition and Performance Analytics.ipynb to preprocess data and build models.
+Use the Model Training - <i>Employee Attrition and Performance Analytics.ipynb<i> to preprocess data and build models.

 Evaluate models to identify the best approach for predicting attrition.